- Answer a few questions about your business:

 - 5. Summary

-However, there are state laws to consider, as well as the laws of other countries.
+There are a number of global laws that require Privacy Policies.
 Your Shopify store must meet the legal requirements of the country your consumers reside in.

 Let's consider some of the applicable laws.